Changing or developing heritage places

 Types of development

-Most changes proposed to heritage places are regarded as development and require approval before work is undertaken.
-Some types of development on properties or land adjoining a heritage place also need approval.
+Most changes proposed to heritage places are regarded as development, which requires approval before work is undertaken.
 Find out about the different approvals required for different types of work.

 Development approvals and exemptions

-Understand the different types of development applications and exemptions required for places on the Queensland Heritage Register.
+Understand the different types of development applications and exemptions that apply to heritage places.

 Apply for development on a State Heritage Place or on a property adjoining a State Heritage Place